Rock carvings at Åsli

-The rock carvings
+Rock carvings

 There are at least 15 figures on a 20 m2 field that is located about 20 m above the sea level.
 At least eight of the figures are of reindeer.
 There are also figures of porpoise, a boat, and possibly a moose.
 Most of the figures are small, but the largest figure is about 1 m.

-The carvers
+Carvers

 The carvings are from a hunting culture (veidekultur).

 How to get there

 The field is on a rock (svaberg) by a water fall on the river starting from Nordfjordvatnet, above the Åsli farm that is in Nordfjorden about 1 km from the village of Storsteinnes in Balsfjord Municipality.
 Due to the poor condition of the figures they can be difficult to spot.